 Ultimately, when looking at the big picture, each of the different types of campaigns should help to bring in money.
 This brings up an important question: how do you track which digital campaigns are successful and which aren’t?

-You must have some sort of goal you're aiming towards, no matter the campaign.
+You must set the specific goals you're aiming towards, no matter the campaign.
 Maybe you're simply trying to get more traffic to your website, or perhaps you'd like visitors to fill out forms.
 It's possible that you're trying to sell a certain item or product.

 What matters is knowing what you're going for and identifying that goal.
 You can track metrics all you want, but if you don't have a set goal, what exactly are you really tracking?

 Okay, on the surface this seems obvious, but it's not always as easy as it seems.
 To be successful in a digital marketing campaign, you must fully understand these three elements: